 A placement in Kathmandu or the suburb of Lalitpur gives you the flexibility to travel to lots of different places.
 The airport has regular domestic flights to many outlying regions and there are buses to all areas of Nepal.
 This allows you to spend time during your stay, exploring the full range of Nepal’s mountain, hill and jungle regions.

-Its most well-known temple is 16th-century Balkumari Temple, dedicated to one of Bhairab’s shaktis.
+Its most well-known temple is the 16th-century, Balkumari Temple, dedicated to one of Bhairab’s Shaktis.
 You can see the goddess’ peacock vehicle on a column in front of the temple, as well as each corner of the temple.
 It’s the focus for the Balkumari Jatra, a festival where Thimi welcomes the new year (around mid-April) with riotous scenes as the 32 khats (palanquins) whirl around the temple.

-Boudhanath is built in the 14th century after the Mughal invasions; there are various interesting legends regarding the reasons for its construction.
-After the arrival of thousands of Tibetans following the 1959 Chinese invasion, the temple has become one of the most important centers of Tibetan Buddhism.
+Boudhanath is built-in the 14th centuryafter the Mughal invasions; there are various interesting legends regarding the reasons for its construction.
+After the arrival of thousands of Tibetans following the 1959 Chinese invasion, the temple has become one of the most important centres of Tibetan Buddhism.
 Today it remains an important place of pilgrimage and meditation, as well as a popular tourist site.

-Bungamati is a cultural village it is the typical Newari village which lies 10 km south from Kathmandu city.
-Geographically, it is very close to the city but socially and culturally it is a very traditional village which.
-The ancient village came into existence as early in the 7th century.
+Bungamati is a cultural village it is the typical Newari village that lies 10 km south of Kathmandu city.
+Geographically, it is very close to the city but socially and culturally it is a very traditional village.
+The ancient village came into existence as early as the 7th century.
 It used to be an autonomous province in Kathmandu Valley.
-Regardless of the rapid changes in lifestyle of the urban population, the Bungamati locals have remained largely untouched by modern life.
+Regardless of the rapid changes in the lifestyle of the urban population, the Bungamati locals have remained largely untouched by modern life.